 Everything I know as an educator I learned from my students — especially the 10 to 15-year olds.
 Teaching critical thinking, artistry, and communications leads to awakenings.
 It amplifies existing abilities and creates new breakthroughs.

-Open Space Education is supported, in part, by generous grants from the Virginia Commission for the Arts, the National Endowment for the Arts, NextUp RVA, The City of Richmond, CultureWorks, and Virginia Outdoors Foundation.
+Open Space Education is supported, in part, by generous grants from the Virginia Commission for the Arts, the National Endowment for the Arts, NextUp RVA, The City of Richmond, CultureWorks, Virginia Outdoors Foundation, and the Community Foundation.

 In our classes, students cultivate connections between art, nature, and community.
 Senses are heightened.
 Skills are learned and sharpened.
 We prepare students for enhanced success in any endeavor or challenge ahead.